-- 1 schools, complexes, and complex areas.
-Critical to the - 2 expansion of services are health technicians who are community - 3 health workers, medical assistants, and certified nurse - 4 assistants.
-Under the supervision of the registered nurses, - 5 health technicians support on-site health room visits; implement - 6 nursing orders; facilitate virtual nursing visits; facilitate - 7 health screening efforts; support staff, parent, and student - 8 health education; and provide health support to the campus. - 9 The legislature finds that health technicians have - 10 significantly increased the capacity of the registered nurses - 11 and advanced practice registered nurses to complete high-level - 12 nursing tasks.
-Hawaii keiki program visits increased from 8,188 - 13 in school year 2019-2020 to 126,994 in school year 2022-2023, an - 14 increase of 1,451 per cent, due to services provided by health - 15 technicians.
-In addition, the legislature finds that student - 16 and staff education encounters increased from 3,911 to 17,339, - 17 an increase of three hundred forty-three per cent; keiki health - 18 screenings increased from 3,962 to 11,027, an increase of one - 19 hundred seventy-eight per cent; and support for individual - 20 student health care plans, such as plans pursuant to section 504 - 21 of the Rehabilitation Act of 1973 individualized education
+1 schools, complexes, and complex areas.
+Critical to the 2 expansion of services are health technicians who are community 3 health workers, medical assistants, and certified nurse 4 assistants.
+Under the supervision of the registered nurses, 5 health technicians support on-site health room visits; implement 6 nursing orders; facilitate virtual nursing visits; facilitate health screening efforts; support staff, parent, and student 7 8 health education; and provide health support to the campus.
+9 The legislature finds that health technicians have significantly increased the capacity of the registered nurses 10 11 and advanced practice registered nurses to complete high-level 12 nursing tasks.
+Hawaii keiki program visits increased from 8,188 in school year 2019-2020 to 126,994 in school year 2022-2023, an 13 14 increase of 1,451 per cent, due to services provided by health 15 technicians.
+In addition, the legislature finds that student programs, increased from two hundred to five hundred twenty-1 2 five, an increase of one hundred sixty-three per cent.
+The 3 legislature notes that with regard to output of Hawaii keiki 4 services, health technicians increase productivity by up to 5 sixty per cent compared to nursing care alone.
+Health 6 technicians are critical team members of the Hawaii keiki 7 program and enable more students to receive the screenings, 8 care, and health plans needed to support their optimal learning 9 environments and maintain their health while at school.

+16 and staff education encounters increased from 3,911 to 17,339, 17 an increase of three hundred forty-three per cent; keiki health 18 screenings increased from 3,962 to 11,027, an increase of one 19 hundred seventy-eight per cent; and support for individual 20 student health care plans, such as plans pursuant to section 504 21 of the Rehabilitation Act of 1993 individualized education